Kurosue/LOSS-OS/README.md

-# Final Project - IF2130 Operating System
+# Final Project - IF2130 Operating System: Loss
 > Yes, we made our own OS from stratch _(not really tho, but still)_.

 <br>